kylebshr/ab-test-presentation/how-not-to-a-b-test.md

 ![inline](img/demand-graph.png)

-^ Now, let’s switch gears and take a look at an experiment we recently ran in the driver app.
+^ Switch gears to driver app

-^ this one’s a little more similar to our log in button example.
+^ More similar to our log in button example.

 ^ Recently released new feature to show passenger demand.